reserve-protocol/protocol/contracts/plugins/assets/bancor-v3/README.md

 So asking to convert `1e18` pool tokens results in `baseTokenAmount` formated as a rate in fixed point.

+#### Evolution

 The `stakedBalance` take the accrued trading fees and flashloan interests into account.
+Both actions are neutral in terms of overall liquidity, so the rate only increases with the fees.

 Deposit and withdraw don't affect the rate.

 So the `refPerTok` is expected to increase over time.

+This is confirmed by the historical data, as can be seen on [the plots](#appendix-exchange-rate-break-down).

+#### Transitive States & Fees

+A pool can be in surplus or default depending on the liquidity amount compared to the omnipool BNT amount.
+This ratio is different from the `refPerTok`.

+Both surplus and default are expected and part of the normal operation of the pool.
+The pool default is a shortage of liquidity, it is different from collateral default.

+In case of default, the [protocol adds a fee on withdrawal][bancor-docs-withdrawal-fees].
+This is temporary and independent of the `refPerTok`.
+It is meant to incentivize providers to keep their liquidity so that the pool recovers faster.

+Those fees are **not** taken into account for the calculation of `refPerTok`: the collateral holds on the pool tokens as long as it is healthy.

+Also it would create spikes in the `refPerTok` and could make the collateral default while the `refPerTok` did not decrease.
+This seems like a more precise calculation, but it's actually a very bad idea.

+#### Conditions of Default

+Defaults of the collateral happen when `refPerTok` decreases below the allowed dropped set for "revenue hiding".

+As explained above the rate won't decrease on normal operation: it would require extraordinary events, which haven't happened yet.

 ### Price Calculation